skinny97214/TheHeretic/_posts/2013-09-01-technology-looking-for-a-problem.md

 Generally speaking it's usually easier to start with the problem and then create the fitting solution.
 That way you can guarantee that (if your solution works) you have a market.

 The counter-argument is all the amazing products and services which are based on academic research.
 A classic case of "technology first – solution second".
+Beware of the survivor ship bias though…

 But there is a golden bullet: Once you have your piece of technology, force yourself into deep customer empathy and discovery mode.
 Don't spend time refining your product – go out into the world, talk to and observe potential customers and figure out how your product/service could make their life better.
 Develop empathy, go broad, go narrow, then prototype.
 Rinse and repeat.
 And suddenly you might just found the perfect problem to solve.